 No products in the cart.

-El Pescador Lodge was one of the original properties that we worked with here at Yellow Dog, and even today it remains one of our all-time favorite destinations.
+El Pescador Lodge was one of the original properties that we worked with, and even today it remains one of our all-time favorite destinations.
 Not only is it an incredibly well-run lodge, but it is also one that offers great flats fishing and classic “Grand Slam” opportunities for bonefish, tarpon, permit and more.
 Belize’s shallow Northern waters contain the only classic-style tarpon flats outside of South Florida.
 These flats are world renowned for offering the opportunity to site-cast to tarpon of all sizes twelve months a year.

 With a great beachfront location on Ambergris Caye just north of the town of San Pedro, El Pescador provides a full offering of amenities that rival the best resorts in the country.
 In addition to days spent fishing the flats, guests can enjoy the lodge massage room, flycasting lessons, diving or snorkeling the world famous barrier reef, cave tubing adventures, jungle river cruises to Mayan archaeological sites on the mainland, and numerous other activities.

 Typical Length of Stay